slampenny/Swaggervel/README.md

 Installation
 ============

-- Add `Jlapp\Swaggervel\SwaggervelServiceProvider` to your providers array in `app/config/app.php`
+- Add `Jlapp\Swaggervel\SwaggervelServiceProvider` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
-- Run `php artisan swaggervel:install` to push swagger-ui to your public folder.
+- Run `php artisan vendor:publish` to push swagger-ui to your public folder.
-- Run `php artisan config:publish jlapp/swaggervel` to push config files to your app folder.

 Example
 =======